Phone screens, personality tests, and AI video interviews

 Greenhouse candidate-experience research, 2026.
 Percentages are shares of respondents citing each outcome.

-Video is not the problem.
-Most companies use it the same way: the candidate records answers to stock questions, an AI scores them, and no one explains the result.
+Most companies use video the same way: the candidate records answers to stock questions, an AI scores them, and no one explains the result.
 Candidates know they are performing for a machine, so many rehearse a script or simply quit.

 Personality tests are popular, but weak predictors